emilyriederer/website/content/post/grouping-data-quality/index.md

 **API bloat makes tools less navigable.** Any new feature has to be documented by developers and comprehended by users.
 Having too many "first-class citizen" features can lead to features being ignored, unknown, or misused.
 It's easy to point to any one feature in isolation and claim it is important; it's much harder to stare at a full backlog and decide where the benefits are worth the cost.

 **Incremental functionality adds more overhead.** Every new feature demands careful programming and testing.
 Beyond that, there's a substantial mental tax in thinking through how that feature needs to interact with existing functionality while, at the same time, preserving backwards compatibility.

+**Every feature built means a different one isn't.** As a software user, it's easy to have a great idea for a feature that should absolutely be added.
+That's a far different challenge than that faced by the developers and maintainers who must prioritize a rich backlog full of competing priorities.

 Survey of available tools
 -------------------------